 Can you have your license suspended for failing to stop at a stop sign in New Jersey?

 However, if you have six or more points on your driving record within three years, you will face other consequences, known as surcharges.
-Six points will result in a surcharge of $150 and you will need to pay $25 for each additional point over six points.
+Six points will result in a surcharge of $150, and you must pay $25 for each additional point over six points.
 A billing notice will be sent to you by the New Jersey Motor Vehicle Commission.
-These surcharges are annual so you will need to pay these fines each year until your record shows that you drop below six points.
+These surcharges are annual, so you will need to pay these fines each year until your record shows that you drop below six points.

 Having points on your license, even two, may increase your insurance rates, but often that depends on whether you have prior points on your license and what your driving history is like.
 You can contact your auto insurance provider for more information on your rates.
 Also, the penalty or fine amount may differ depending on what jurisdiction you received the citation.